 Fee Waiver Required Documents

-- Are you receiving a means-tested benefit from a state or federal agency?
+- Do you receive a means-tested public benefit from a state or federal agency?

 - Is your household income at or below 150% of the Federal Poverty Guidelines at the time of filing?